 Sesame seeds have lots of active antioxidants that are helpful in protecting the liver from damage.
 They are helpful in reducing cholesterol and are a good source of calcium.

 Found inside the shell of sunflower plant, sunflower seeds are rich in unsaturated fat and are a great source of energy.
 They are a great source of calcium, protein, iron and several other vitamins.

 7. Fennel seeds

 Fennel seeds contain antioxidants like kaempferol and quercetin.
-These antioxidants help in protection from degenerative neurological diseases, infections, aging and cancer.
-Fennel seeds are also a good source of dietary fiber that are helpful in roughage and treating constipation problems.
-Also, fennel seeds are rich source of essential minerals like magnesium, copper, zinc, iron, selenium, calcium, manganese and potassium.
+These antioxidants help in protection from degenerative neurological diseases, infections, aging, and cancer.
+Fennel seeds are also a good source of dietary fiber that is helpful in roughage and treating constipation problems.
+Also, fennel seeds are a rich source of essential minerals like magnesium, copper, zinc, iron, selenium, calcium, manganese and potassium.
 A storehouse many essential vitamins, fennel seeds help in controlling cholesterol levels in the body.

 8. Fenugreek seeds

 Fenugreek seeds are helpful in improving digestion and controlling cholesterol levels in the body.
 They reduce inflammation in the body are helpful for patients with heart diseases.
 Breastfeeding women can benefit from fenugreek as it can increase the supply of breast milk.
 Fenugreek seeds help in increasing appetite and also provide nutritive properties.